 Despite the different design, this is an incredibly soft sleeping bag that feels the same as the others with a bag design.
 It’s made using 100% organic cotton and it’s padded to keep your babe warm.
 This is a sleeping bag a lot of parents have commented on the fact that your toddler can’t escape from it or open it by accident in the middle of

-- PREMIUM QUALITY Sleeping Bag with FEET with owl prints
+- PREMIUM QUALITY Sleeping Bag With Feet and NO sleeves and Owl prints

 4. Toddler Cosy Sleeping Bag, 3.5

 This giant sleeping bag by Jojo Maman Bebe is a right treat for those wanting to get a long-lasting, quality sleeping bag which can be used for a good couple of years and then some.
 As you can see from the name, this sleeping bag goes all the way up to 4 years old so it’s quite an investment.
 Although designed for toddlers this bag still complies with BS 8510:2009 and is exceptionally safe to use.
 The one we’ve highlighted here is a 4.5 tog version and therefore suitable pretty much all year round but maybe not for particularly got days.
 It has a front zip opening, wadding for extra warmth and made using 100% organic cotton.

 The snazzy design is what catches a lot of people’s eye and we feel this does play a big part for this age group who may be more interested in wearing ‘fun’ clothes.
 It’s extra long as you can see but it can be tucked in for smaller toddlers until they can fill it out.
 Specifically, adjusts from 92-107cm long so measure your child in advance to see if this is suitable right now.
 Overall, this is the second product we’ve featured from Jojo Maman Bebe and in

 5. Kaboosh Seaside Fun, 2.5 tog, 18-36 months sleeping bag